microsoft/DataConnectors/samples/TripPin/2-Rest/README.md

     expand
 ```

-Give the query a name ("Airlines”).
+Give the query a name ("Airlines").

 Create a new Blank Query.
 This time, use the TripPin.Feed function to access the /Airports entity.
 Apply transforms until you get something similar to the share shown below.
-The matching query can also be found below – give this query a name ("Airports”) as well.
+The matching query can also be found below – give this query a name ("Airports") as well.

 ![Formatted airports](../../../blobs/trippin2Airports.png)